-Any transaction of A$10,000 is a significant cash transaction under the Financial Transaction Reports Act (FTR Act).
+Any transaction of A$10,000 or more in physical currency is a significant cash transaction under the Financial Transaction Reports Act (FTR Act) and must be reported to AUSTRAC in a solicitor significant cash transaction report (SCTR).
 For example, you must report when:

-- a solicitor acting on behalf of a client, transfers A$10,000 or more in cash to you
+- a solicitor acting on behalf of a client, pays A$10,000 or more in physical cash to you

 This requirement to report to AUSTRAC applies to:

 - solicitor corporations

 - partnerships of solicitors.

 It is an offence to make a transaction in a way that enables you to avoid reporting obligations.